carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 <br></br>
 (Image source: thetaste.ie)

 The Guinness Storehouse, located at St. James’s Gate Brewery in Dublin is the number one tourist attraction in Dublin.
-This seven-storey building is a museum featuring 250 years of history of Guinness advertising and interactive exhibit on responsible drinking.
-The top floor offers a beautiful view to the city over drinks (both alcoholic and non-alcoholic) and food from its Gravity Bar.
+This seven-story building is a museum featuring 250 years of history of Guinness advertising and interactive exhibit on responsible drinking.
+The top floor offers a beautiful view of the city over drinks (both alcoholic and non-alcoholic) and food from its Gravity Bar.
 It is open every day from 09:30 to 19:00 and is wheelchair accessible.
 See [here](https://www.guinness-storehouse.com/) for information about visiting the Guinness Storehouse.

 #### H: Helpers and Helpdesk

 We will have a helpdesk at the venue where you can get all the information that you may need during the conference.
-We will also have a designated welcome team, who will help you during the day to get orientated at the conference venue.
-For any request for special needs and help, get in touch with th organisers.
+We will also have a designated Welcome Team, who will help you during the day to get orientated at the conference venue.
+For any request for special needs and help, get in touch with the organizers.

 #### I: Icebreaker, Inclusion

 ##### Icebreaker

 Many people coming to CarpentryCon 2018 will be new to our community.
 We know that coming into any big event for the first time can be a little intimidating.
 You may not know anyone but it seems like everyone else knows lots of people.
 We want to make sure that everyone who comes to CarpentryCon 2018 feels a sense of belonging right from the start.
-As the first activity at CarpentryCon, we (led by Belinda Weaver) have planned an icebreaker event for everyone to connect with a small group of people to swap stories about why they are here.
+As the first activity at CarpentryCon, Belinda Weaver have planned an icebreaker event for everyone to connect with a small group of people to swap stories about why they are here.
 See [here](https://github.com/carpentries/carpentrycon/blob/master/Sessions/2018-05-30/00-Icebreaker-Story-Circles.md) for detail.

 ##### Inclusion

 We want to create an inclusive and welcoming environment at the conference.
 We are providing travel assistance to facilitate attendance from as wide a group as possible.
-We are collecting full details to identify needs for childcare and mobility, accessibility and dietary preferences during registeration.
+We are collecting full details to identify needs for childcare and mobility, accessibility and dietary preferences during registration.
 Feel free to reach out to the organizers and staff if they can improve your participation at CarpentryCon. (see *Allies, Carpentries, Code of Conduct, Diversity, Emergency*)

 #### J: Job Board, Join the Carpentries

 ##### Job Board (Job Seekers & Job Providers)

-We will have a job board at the conference where you can post/advertise both interest in jobs and relevant jobs offers.
+We will have a job board at the conference where you can post/advertise both interest in jobs and relevant job offers.

 ##### Join the Carpentries